unbit/uwsgi-docs/SSLScaling.rst

 Start smashing the rawrouter (remember to use a client supporting ssl sessions, like your browser) and get cache statistics from the stats server of each https node.
 If the count of "hits" is a lot higher than the "miss" value the system is working well and your load is distributed and in high performance mode.

+What is 'https-session-context' ?

+Basically each ssl session before being used is checked against a fixed string (the session context).
+I the session does not match that string it is rejected.
+By default the session context is initialized to a value build from the http server address.
+Forcing it to a common value will avoid session created in a node being rejected in another one.

 Notes